 What happens if I don’t win any reservations in the app?

-Is PokéPark Kanto worth it if I can’t get the Elite Trainers Pass?
+Is PokéPark worth it without the Ace Trainer’s Pass?

 Sources & further watching

-This guide was compiled and cross-checked from official PokéPark Kanto information and multiple first-hand visit reports by Japanese creators.
-If you understand Japanese (or just want to see the park in motion), these visit reports are excellent — and they deserve the credit for braving the 18:00 ticket race so the rest of us can learn from it:
+If you understand Japanese (or just want to see the park in motion), these visit reports are excellent — and they deserve the credit for braving the ticket race so the rest of us can learn from it:

-All prices, hours and systems described are as of July 2026 and can change — always confirm on the official PokéPark Kanto site before your visit.
-This article contains no affiliate links at the time of publishing.
-When that changes, our affiliate disclosure applies.
+All prices, hours and systems described are as of August 2026 and can change — always confirm on the official PokéPark Kanto site before your visit.
+Some links on this page may be affiliate links, which means we may earn a commission if you book or buy through them — at no extra cost to you.
+See our affiliate disclosure.